Rafayqayyum/BallAndPaddleGame/README.md

+# Ball and Paddle Game
-Python ball and paddle game with score system using turtle.
+Python ball and paddle game with score system using turtle library in python.